-V. Sexual Misconduct and Discrimination (Student Grievance Procedure)
+V. Sexual Misconduct & Discrimination

-- (1) As defined by Title IX, Prince George's Community College is committed to eliminating sexual harassment and discrimination on the basis of race, color, creed, sex, sexual orientation, marital status, personal appearance, age, national origin, political, physical and mental disability. - (2) Any student, who believes that an employee or fellow student of the College has sexually harassed and/or discriminated against him/her, may submit an Incident Report and/or complaint to the Office of the Vice President for Student Affairs.
-The Incident Report and/or complaint will automatically be sent to the program coordinator for student conduct and community standards. - (3) Investigation: - (i) Upon receiving a sexual misconduct and discrimination Incident Report and/or complaint, the program coordinator for student conduct and community standards in conjunction with, if appropriate, the affirmative action officer shall conduct an investigation, which may involve meeting with the student, witnesses, and the individual against whom the complaint was made.
-Upon conducting the investigation, the program coordinator for student conduct and community standards and/or the affirmative action officer shall make a determination whether the student was wrongfully aggrieved and take appropriate action to remedy the situation. - (4) Hearing: - (i) If the student is dissatisfied with the results of the investigation, he or she may file a written request for a hearing to the Office of the Director of Student Affairs within 30 days of the program coordinator for student conduct and community standards determination. - (ii) Upon receiving a request for a hearing, the director of student affairs shall conduct the hearing. - (iii) The hearing will be conducted informally and witnesses shall testify under oath. - (iv) A tape recording of all testimony at the hearing shall be made.
+- (1) As defined by Title IX, Prince George's Community College is committed to eliminating sexual harassment and discrimination on the basis of race, color, creed, sex, sexual orientation, marital status, personal appearance, age, national origin, political, physical and mental disability. - (2) Any student, who believes that an employee or fellow student of the college has sexually harassed and/or discriminated against him/her, may submit an Incident Report and/or complaint to the Office of the Vice President for Student Services within 90 days.
+The Incident Report and/or complaint will automatically be sent to the program coordinator for student conduct and community standards. - (3) Investigation: - (a) Upon receiving a sexual misconduct and discrimination Incident Report and/or complaint, the program coordinator for student conduct and community standards in conjunction with, if appropriate, the affirmative action officer shall conduct an investigation, which may involve meeting with the student, witnesses, and the individual against whom the complaint was made.
+Upon conducting the investigation, the program coordinator for student conduct and community standards and/or the affirmative action officer shall make a determination whether the student was wrongfully aggrieved and take appropriate action to remedy the situation.

+(4) Hearing:

-- (v) Representation of person(s) at a hearing is permitted only by those persons authorized by law to serve as "legal representative," except that if the College as an entity, or a department or other unit or employee of the College is designated as a party, the College or unit or employee may be represented by an appropriate administrator. - (5) Decision: - (i) Within 30 days of the hearing, the director of student affairs shall issue a written decision to all involved parties within the college community. - (6) Appeal: - (i) Within 15 days of the decision, either party may file a written request for an appeal to the vice president for student affairs.
+- (a) If the student is dissatisfied with the results of the investigation, he or she may file a written request for a hearing to the Office of the Director of Student Services Operations within 30 days of the program coordinator for student conduct and community standards determination. - (b) Upon receiving a request for a hearing, the Director for Student Services Operations shall conduct the hearing. - (c) The hearing will be conducted informally and witnesses shall testify under oath. - (d) A tape recording of all testimony at the hearing shall be made. - (e) Representation of person(s) at a hearing is permitted only by those persons authorized by law to serve as "legal representative," except that if the college as an entity, or a department or other unit or employee of the college is designated as a party, the college or unit or employee may be represented by an appropriate administrator. - (5) Decision: - (a) Within 30 days of the hearing, the Director of Student Services Operations shall issue a written decision to all involved parties within the college community. - (6) Appeal: - (a) Within 15 days of the decision, either party may file a written request for an appeal to the Vice President for Student Services.
 The vice president shall then appoint a designee to review the decision and all evidence presented at the hearing.
-The appeal will be denied if the decision is supported by substantial evidence. - (ii) If any party is dissatisfied with the determination on appeal, a request may be made to the Board of Trustees to review the decision based on the evidence presented at the hearing.
+The appeal will be denied if the decision is supported by substantial evidence. - (b) If any party is dissatisfied with the determination on appeal, a request may be made to the Board of Trustees to review the decision based on the evidence presented at the hearing.
 The Board of Trustees reserves the right to decline to review the determination.
-All decisions of the Board of Trustees are final. - (7) Discrimination, Sexual Misconduct and Sexual Harassment Policy: - (i) Please review \$3-1601 of the College CODE for further information on campus resources, community resources, and assistance. (see pp. 132-141 of this handbook)
+All decisions of the Board of Trustees are final. - (7) Discrimination, Sexual Misconduct and Sexual Harassment Policy: - (a) Please review §3-1601 of the College CODE for further information on campus resources, community resources, and assistance.

-W. Violations of State and Federal Law
+W. Violations of State & Federal Law